 Q: I have sent a cease and desist letter and the collection agency is still calling me.
 What else can I do?

-A: File a complaint with AZDFI and also check your rights under the Fair Debt Collection Practices Act FDCPA.
+A: File a complaint with DIFI and also check your rights under the Fair Debt Collection Practices Act FDCPA.

 Q: Are credit repair companies regulated?